 - Logs.
 These elements throw off myriad logs.
 Each log is a file whose data describes an event such as a user action, service request, application task, web page view, or compute error typically in an unstructured form.
 Logs also describe messages that applications and other cloud components send to one another.

-Implemented well, cloud observability can help cloud-native enterprises keep all their moving parts in sync—provided they address the full range of architectural elements described here.
+If implemented well, cloud observability can help cloud-native enterprises keep all their moving parts in sync—provided they address the full range of architectural elements described here.
 This concludes our three-part blog series about cloud observability.
-If you missed them, be sure to read our first blog that defines what cloud observability is and why enterprises might need it, and our second blog about use cases.
+You can read our previous blog posts about cloud observability here.